arelimdz/CA-Project-Tictactoe-cli/README.md

 ### System Requirements

-To run this application user need to have Python 3 on their computer.
+To run this application the user needs to have Python 3 installed on their computer.

-To check if user have python installed, use the following command:
+To check if python 3 is installed, use the following command:

 ```sh
 python3 --version